 firstname.lastname@example.org | 434-847-7277

 Stephen Kissel came to Lynchburg to complete his BFA in Graphic Design at Lynchburg College and has spent the last 10 years living and working in the community.
 Previously, he worked as a designer in product development for brands such as WoodWick® candles.
 He also serves on the Board of Directors for the James River Council for the Arts and Humanities.

-Stephen currently works as an illustrator and cartoonist on a variety of projects.
+Stephen currently works as an illustrator on a variety of projects.
 When not making things, he might be found passionately consuming movies and animation, browsing various antique shops, baking for friends, or lounging with his energetic cat, Lucy.